James4Ever0/agi_computer_control/web_gui_terminal_recorder/README.md

 - [ ] Make terminal recordings fixed to 80x25 size.
 - [ ] Implement GUI/terminal record viewer.
 - [ ] Implement GUI/tetminal executor and replayer.
+- [ ] Implement remote VNC recording by building a custom VNC client with input recording capabilities (for example, open the VNC client without window manager in x11vnc-desktop, and pass all input events into the client; or record noVNC client input events using client-side javascript or electron).